We help individuals and families address inappropriate, challenging or unsafe behaviour.

 - Running away

-The experienced team of clinical psychologists, social workers and behaviour analysts use an evidence-based model called Positive Behaviour Support to help people with challenging behaviours cope better.
-They also support the people around the individual (family, carers, teachers etc) to respond more effectively.
+Our therapists use an evidence-based model called Positive Behaviour Support to help children and adults with challenging behaviour cope better.
+They also help the people around them respond more effectively.